 codebase, bought an IDEA Ultimate licence, now it has

-been 3 years of using a full-blown IDE.
+been many years of using a full-blown IDE.
 It gives me

 everything I want in one place, which was always the